 Because…let’s face it?
 For most people the chill in the air brings along sugary baked treats, heavy sauces and a decreased interest in eating fresh fruits and vegetables.
 Of course, you can argue that fresh produce is less available during the winter months.
 But, while that was the case in years past, industrialization has made fresh fruits and vegetables available all year round like never before.

 Clean Out Your Fridge

 Listen, you can’t eat what’s not there.
 Your home should be your safe haven.
 All the foods that trip you up, shouldn’t be there.
-That one unhealthy food that you can’t stop eating, has no place in your home.
+That one food that you can’t stop eating, has no place in your home.
 It’s like if Superman had kryptonite stored in his kitchen.
 He wouldn’t dare.
 The big difference is that kryptonite isn’t additive.
-Your arch nemicist, that food that you can’t stop eating is.
+Your arch nemesis, that food that you can’t stop eating is.

 Back Up on the Sugar

 Sugar is a beast.
 Inflammation, premature aging, cardiovascular disease, excess weight and more.
 You name it, sugar is probably at least partly to blame.
 Cane sugar, beet sugar, coconut sugar, evaporated cane juice, molasses, honey etc…is all sugar.
 Try to avoid it in processed foods as much as possible.

 Avoid Packaged Foods

 It’s the truth.
 Prepackaged foods are very convenient.
 But, what also is true is that many times they are also unhealthy.
 Certainly, there are healthy snack alternatives.
 By no means can anyone avoid packaged all together.